lguedesc/Text-Wrapper/README.md

 # Text Wrapper in C 📝

-This repository contains a simple text wrapper written in C. The script is designed to handle ANSI formatted text and can manage words that exceed the length of a line.
+This repository contains a simple text wrapper written in C. The script is designed to handle colored ANSI formatted text and can manage words that exceed the length of a line.
 It's a tool for formatting console output or preparing text for fixed-width displays.

 ## Known Issues